-DIVISIONS OFFERED: There are two separate divisions, men's and women's, sharing the same route at the same time, as well as tandem, relay, HPV, fixed gear, and recumbent subdivisions (see 2E below for classes of recumbents and HPVs allowed), along with some age group designations from 10+ through 70+.
-Here are the current categories.
+DIVISIONS OFFERED: There are two separate divisions, men's and women's, sharing the same route at the same time, as well as tandem, relay, HPV, fixed gear, and recumbent subdivisions, along with age group designations from 10+ through 70+.
+Below are the current categories.
 If you would like to enter in a new, different category, please contact the race director in advance to discuss that possibility.
-Divisions Offered:
+(See Race Rules for additional information.)